proxmox/proxmox-datacenter-manager/docs/roadmap.rst

     filter regardless of their own permissions.

-    Currently, views can be used when listing resources, querying top entities, status of resources, subscription status of remotes and remote tasks.
+    Currently, views can be used when listing resources, querying top entities, status of resources, subscription status of remotes, and remote tasks.

 - Add endpoints that allow proxying a remote's shell via a web socket.
 - Backend support for Proxmox Backup Server remotes: